 - Sandwich bread

-What Milk Can You Use for French Toast?
+What Milk to Use

 I have another little tip, too.
 I do love French toast that has been made with heavy cream, but it is just fine made with whatever milk I have the refrigerator, too.